AllenPaul21/RS-PROJECT/README.md

 | **Segment 2** | 9.2% | Medium Volume | Other | Sales Rep | Low | High |
 | **Segment 3** | 11.3% | Medium Volume | UK_West | Web | High | High |

+**What this shows:** The dominant customer base (72.4%) makes small, infrequent purchases through sales representatives, while a smaller group of high-volume, high-spending customers use automated ordering systems.

 ![Customer Segments](results/customer_segments.png)

 ---

 ### Table 1: Product Association Rules

+The Apriori algorithm generated 26 association rules showing which products are frequently purchased together.
+Rules with high confidence and lift indicate strong product relationships that can be used for recommendations.

 **26 association rules generated** with min_support=2%, min_confidence=55%.